apkendall10/cs766project/README.md

 The UNET performed the best overall in regards to SSIM, but lagged behind in PSNR.
 By visual observation the quality of the UNET is very good.
 The consistent performance of the UNET across phases highlights the flexibility of the end-to-end approach.
 We believe that this network architecture could be used successfully in any deblur learning setting.

 <img src= "PhaseII_figure2.PNG">
-Figure 2 The results of the three deblurring methods performed on 4 images
+Figure 2 The results of the three deblurring methods performed on 4 images.

-The performance achieved by the generator in the GAN network did not achieve better than the traditional UNET structure, but it did provide two interesting results.
+The GAN underperformed compared to the traditional UNET structure, but it did provide two interesting results.
 First, the performance continued to improve with additional training, suggesting that more training time could help close the gap.
 The table below shows the performance based on the number of training epochs, where each Epoch cycled through all 24000 training images.

 | Training Epochs | SSIM | PNSR |
 |------|-----|-----|